 I’m lucky that when my children were growing up smartphones weren’t around so they never got hooked (though they still spend too much time attached to their phones for my liking!)
 And I think having a book-obsessed mum helped.
 From an early age, their eyes were opened to the joy of reading to feed their imagination rather than staring at a screen.

-Reading with your child, or to them, is one of the activities that psychologists recommend to help prevent mobile phone addiction .
+Reading with toddlers, or to them, is one of the activities that psychologists recommend to help prevent mobile phone addiction.
 Of course that’s easy when you’re at home and have access to books – but what happens when, like my friend, you’re out in a cafe?

-Some GPs and dentists offer a small selection of books for kids to read – but I’d like to see lots more places getting book-friendly.
+Some GPs and dentists offer a small selection of books for reading with toddlers when parents are out and about – but I’d like to see lots more places getting book-friendly.
 Shops, restaurants and hospitals could all provide a mini-library filled with books.
 The books could even be themed according to where they are – like travel books for an airport.
 How cool would that be for kids to read about faraway places just before they get on the plane?

 Here at Tidy Books our bookcase and book box have already started to appear in some shops.
 Even the smallest places can accommodate our mini-library because the slimline alphabet bookcase holds 85 books and there’s enough room for 40 books in the portable book box